Palace Theatre, Melbourne: Music venue

-Over the next 7 years it became a very well established venue, hosting acts such as George Clinton, The Black Keys, Queens of the Stone Age, Arctic Monkeys and The Killers, to name a few.
+Over the next seven years it became a very well established venue, hosting acts such as George Clinton, The Black Keys, Queens of the Stone Age, Arctic Monkeys and The Killers, to name a few.
 It had a capacity of 1850.

 Closure, Controversy and Demolition

 In late 2012 The Palace was sold to a China-based developer Jinshan Investment Group for $11.2 million.
 In mid 2013 the new owners revealed plans for a major 30-storey W Hotel development replacing the theatre, worth $180 million.
 These plans generated considerable opposition, especially from Melbourne's music community.
 The City of Melbourne also opposed the plans since it was far in excess of the height limit on the site.
 The plans were then modified into a smaller 7-storey hotel.
 The theatre was then closed in April 2014.

 In late 2014, while the City of Melbourne was considering heritage protection of the interior (which would have been the first interior listed by them), a skip in a rear lane was discovered full of broken pieces of the interior decorative plaster and tiles, and jackhammering sounds were coming from inside.
 Activists claimed that owners Jinshan Investments were deliberately destroying the interior features to prevent any heritage listing.

 In response, Jinshan representatives stated that "over the past 100 years [The Palace] has been dramatically altered, with much of its original features and history stripped by previous owners, including the Metro Nightclub which added steel staircases and galleries that dramatically transformed the interior in the 1980s."

 The subsequent recommendation to Council was that not enough remained to justify listing the interior.

 The City of Melbourne nevertheless refused to issue a permit for the hotel, a decision that the owners appealed to the Victorian Civil and Administrative Tribunal (VCAT) in early 2016.
 However, the decision handed down a few months later was to allow demolition and redevelopment works to go ahead.
-In late February 2020 internal demolition works began, leaving only the external walls.
+The site lay idle for some time until late February 2020 when internal demolition works began, leaving only the external walls.
+The new hotel, a Le Meridien, opened in March 2023.